‘Hidden Agent’, with Ryan Gosling and Chris Evans, is Netflix’s billionaire bet

 Volumes

 That’s why the desire that super productions like Red alertwith Ryan Reynolds, Dwayne Johnson and Gal Gadotand now hidden agent franchises and win fans willing to subscribe to the service because of these products.
-In an interview with The New York Times, world film director Scott Stuber said: “We are not drastically reducing investments, but we are going to reduce volumes.
-We are trying to be more aware.
-We were in a business that long invested in volume.
-Now we are being more strategic and focused.”
+In an interview with The New York Times, world film director Scott Stuber said, “We’re not drastically reducing investments, but we’re going to reduce volumes.
+We’re trying to be more conscientious. we are being more strategic and focused”.
 This fiscal year, the company expects to invest $18 billion in content.

 For decades, major Hollywood movie studios have produced almost exclusively blockbusters costing over $150 million.
 Hence the need for strong and well-known brands, whether originally comics or books, to bring a huge audience to cinemas.
 The point is that Netflix does not have the same profitability – as much as it has increased prices, they are still lower than those collected at the box office.
 Despite the success, Red alert was not able to help reach the subscriber target for that quarter.
 But Netflix must keep trying.